eraofchaos/eraofchaos.github.io/units/Giant.md

 ---
 title: "Giant"
 permalink: /units/Giant/
-excerpt: "These gold-armored, lightning-flinging giants live up in the clouds.
+excerpt: "Units These gold-armored, lightning-flinging giants live up in the clouds.
 Legend says that these immortal creatures were created by the ancient beings who once ruled this world."
 unitID: 607
 last_modified_at: 2020-12-01
 lang: en